MDK-Packs/Documentation/Generic_Debug/README.md

 Many Armv7-M/Armv8-M devices incorporate an Embedded Trace Macrocell (ETM) which provides instruction trace.
 Streaming instruction trace directly to your PC, the µVision debugger enables review of historical sequences, execution profiling, performance optimization, and code coverage analysis.

+**Types of Problems that can only be found with ETM Trace**

+SWV Trace adds significant power to debugging efforts.
+Problems which may take hours, days or even weeks in big projects can often be found in a fraction of these times with a trace.
+Especially useful is where the bug occurs a long time before the consequences are seen or where the state of the system disappears with a change in scope(s) or RTOS thread switches.

+Usually, these techniques allow finding bugs without stopping the program.
+These are the types of problems that can be found with a quality trace.
+Some of these items need ETM trace.

+1. Pointer problems.
+2. Illegal instructions and data aborts (such as misaligned writes): How I did I get to this fault vector?
+3. Code overwrites – writes to Flash, unexpected writes to peripheral registers: How did I get here?
+4. A corrupted stack.
+5. Out of bounds data.
+Uninitialized variables and arrays.
+6. Stack overflows: What causes the stack to grow bigger than it should?
+7. Probably the most important use: an application has gone off into the weeds and you need to know what instruction caused this.
+8. Communication protocol and timing issues.
+1. System timing problems.
+1. Profile Analysis and Code Coverage is provided.
+Available only with ETM trace.

 **Configure the Target Driver Setup to use ETM Trace**

 For the following, you need to connect a [ULINKpro](https://www2.keil.com/mdk5/ulink/ulinkpro) debug and trace adapter to your target board using the [20-pin Cortex+ETM connector](https://www2.keil.com/coresight/coresight-connectors#etm).